markdown-it/markdown-it/docs/architecture.md

 Also, in complex cases you can try to ask for help in tracker.
-Condition is very simple - it should be clear from your ticket, that you studied docs, sources, and tryed to do something yourself.
+Condition is very simple - it should be clear from your ticket, that you studied docs, sources, and tried to do something yourself.
 We never reject with help to real developpers.

 ## Renderer